 1. Use an SEO-friendly URL structure.

-Ideally, your site structure will allow relevant content to sit within the same subdirectory as the pillar page it supports.
+Ideally, your website’s structure will allow relevant content to sit within the same subdirectory as the pillar page it supports.
 This effectively creates a URL “silo” that describes how a subtopic is related to a pillar page and orients the user within your topic clusters.

 Based on the site structure illustrated in the previous examples, a URL silo might look something like this: